 It is guaranteed that existing discriminative complementary learning approaches lead to optimal classifiers, given sufficiently large sample size.
 However, due to the uncertainty introduced by the complementary labels, the effective sample size is much smaller than the sample size $n$.
 If we have access to samples with ordinary labels $\{\rvx_i,y_i\}_{i=1}^n$, we can learn the classifier ${f}_n$ by minimizing $R_n(f)$.
 Since knowing the ordinary labels is equivalent to having all the $K-1$ complementary labels, we can also learn ${f}_n$ with ordinary labels by minimizing the empirical risk

 where $\bar{\mathbf{y}}_{ik}$ is the $k$-th complementary label for the $i$-th example.
 In practice, since we only have one complementary label for each instance, we are minimizing $\bar{R}_n(f)$ as shown in Eq.~(\ref{Eq:bar_rnf}), rather than $\bar{R}'_n(f)$.
-It can be seen that $\bar{R}_n(f)$ approximates $\bar{R}'_n(f)$ by randomly picking up one complementary label for the $i$-th example, which implies that the effective sample size is roughly $n/(K-1)$.
-That is to say, although we provide each instance a complementary label, the accuracy of the classifier learned by minimizing $\bar{R}_n$ is close to that of a classifier learned with $n/(K-1)$ examples with ordinary labels.
+Note that $\bar{R}_n(f)$ approximates $\bar{R}'_n(f)$ by randomly picking up one complementary label for the $i$-th example, which implies that the effective sample size is roughly $n/(K-1)$.
+In other words, although we provide each instance a complementary label, the accuracy of the classifier learned by minimizing $\bar{R}_n$ is close to that of a classifier learned with $n/(K-1)$ examples with ordinary labels.

-Because the effective sample size could be much smaller than the actual sample size, complementary learning resembles semi-supervised learning, where only a small proportion of instances have ordinary labels and the rest are unlabeled.
+Because the effective sample size is usually much smaller than the actual sample size, complementary learning resembles semi-supervised learning, where only a small proportion of instances are associated with ordinary labels.
 In semi-supervised learning, $P_X$ can be estimated with more unlabeled samples compared to $P_{Y|X}$, which requires labels to estimate.
 Therefore, modeling $P_X$ is beneficial because it allows us to take advantage of unlabeled data.
-This justifies having a generative term for complementary learning.
+This justifies the motivation of introducing a generative term in complementary learning.
 A natural way to utilize $P_X$ is to model the class-conditional, $P_{X|Y}$. $P_X$ imposes a constraint on $P_{X|Y}$ indirectly since $P_X = \int P(X|Y=y)P(y)dy$.
 Therefore, a more accurate estimation of $P_X$ will improve the estimation of $P_{X|Y}$ and thus $P_{Y|X}$.